GatiAher/gatiaher-hugo/content/projects/Building-A-Pan-Tilt-3D-Scanner/index.md

 draft: false
 ---

 My team built a servo-driven pan-tilt mount for an infrared proximity sensor.
 To demonstrate the functionality of our design, we created a 3D scan of a cardboard letter cut in a Z shape.
-This project involved (1) designing and 3D-printing a pan-tilt servo and IR sensor, (2) programming an arduino to collect scan data, (3) projecting data from spherical coordinates into Cartesian coordinates.
+This project involved (1) designing and 3D-printing a pan-tilt servo and IR sensor, (2) programming an arduino to collect scan data, (3) projecting data from spherical coordinates into Cartesian coordinates in order to isolate a cross-section scan of the letter.
 I was responsible for the CAD mechanical design and making the 3D data projection and visualization.

 <!--more-->